shpilu/cloriConf/README.md

 ## Features<div id="features"></div>

-The most significant features cloriConf exceeds general configuration library are
+The most significant features that cloriConf exceeds general configuration libraries are

 * **Format-independent** - As designed, cloriConf's access APIs are completely separated from specific configuration format.
 Actually cloriConf trys to translate configuration items of any config format(e.g. ini, json, yaml) into nodes of a configuration tree, and what cloriConf's API need to do is just searching a configuration tree.The currently supported formats are json, joml((**James's** **Obvious** **Minimal** **Language**, a superset of INI format, see [About JOML](#joml) for detail), and more config format will be supported in the future.
 * **Sourece-independent** - Not only can cloriConf load various configuration format from local file and read config from a string directly, but also accessing zookeeper(support for ectd will come soon) is OK.

-Multifunctional though cloriConf is, cloriConf's access API is designed to be as simple as a lightweight configuration library, see [Usage](#usage) and [API Reference](#api) for detail.</br>
+Multifunctional though cloriConf is, cloriConf's access API is designed to be as simple as a lightweight configuration library, Refer [Usage](#usage) and [API Reference](#api) for details.</br>

 ## Usage<div id="usage"></div>